thegrill/grill/grill/views/README.md

 The `grill.views` package provides Qt widgets to author and inspect USD scene graphs.

-Convenience launchers for USDView, Houdini and Maya are provided, but any DCC with USD and Qt support should be able to make use of the widgets, as well as launching them standalone.
+Convenience launchers and menus for **USDView**, **Houdini** and **Maya** are provided, but any DCC or environment with `USD` and `PySide2` should be able to use the widgets.

 ## Spreadsheet Editor

-Tabular representation of a stage.
-Ability to quickly inspect and edit prims in bulk is the main motivation for this view to exist.
+Tabular representation of a [USD stage](https://graphics.pixar.com/usd/docs/USD-Glossary.html#USDGlossary-Stage).
+Ability to quickly inspect and edit [prims](https://graphics.pixar.com/usd/docs/USD-Glossary.html#USDGlossary-Prim) in bulk is the main motivation for this view to exist.
 Copy pasting functionality like in other spreadsheet applications should be possible (via csv clipboards).

 #### USD View